kivanctezoren/ceng350-notes/350notes.md

 * **Well-defined:** A model is explicitly defined & it is shown that the team follows the process model

-* **Repeatable:** does not depend on individual skills, can be applied by different peoples
+* **Repeatable:** does not depend on individual skills, can be applied by different people

 * **Auditable:** Understandable by outsiders who check whether standards are followed & make suggestions to improve the process